What is Dropshipping, and How Does It Work?

 Dropshipping is a retail fulfillment method where a drop-shipping retailer buys items directly from a third party (a manufacturer, wholesaler, or another eCommerce retailer).
 The third-party supplier will then ship products straight to customers.

 When an eCommerce business owner receives an order, they contact their dropshipping supplier and advise them to ship products directly to the customer’s door.
-Ecommerce businesses that use a dropshipping model don’t stock the products they sell.
+Ecommerce businesses that use a dropshipping model don’t stock their products.

 By contrast, traditional ecommerce store owners handle the order fulfillment process themselves.
 Many store owners do everything, including renting warehouse space, conducting inventory management, and managing the shipping process.